-As an adjunct faculty member in the Department of Chicano Studies, he has taught the four-unit course Documentary Research Methods in Chicano Studies.
+He has been an adjunct faculty member in the Department of Chicano Studies, where he taught the course Documentary Research Methods in Chicano Studies.

-During 1980-1983 he worked for the Santa Barbara Public Library System (1980-1983) directing the library system's ethnic and multicultural outreach program and managed one its branch libraries.
+He previously worked for the Santa Barbara Public Library System, directing the library system's ethnic and multicultural outreach program and managed one of its branch libraries.

 He is a past president of REFORMA, the National Association to Promote Library and Information Services to Latinos and the Spanish Speaking, and in 1992 REFORMA honored him with its "Librarian of the Year" award.